compmem/smile/docs/tutorial.rst

 =============================

-This section is designed to help you figure out how to use some of the more advanced states and interesting interactions with some of the states in smile.
+This section is designed to help you figure out how to use some of the more advanced states and interesting interactions with some of the states in SMILE.
 We will be going over how to define your own *Subrutine* state!

 Subroutine
 -----------------------------

 This is the tutorial that will teach you how to write your own **Subroutine** state and highlight its importance.
-In smile, a **Subroutine** state is used to compartmentalize a block of states that you are bound to use over and over again in different experiments.
+In SMILE, a **Subroutine** state is used to compartmentalize a block of states that you are bound to use over and over again in different experiments.
 The one I am going to highlight is a list presentation subroutine.